Associate Professor of Finance

 - Bachelor of Arts, (Economics and Mathematics), Cum Laude, Wabash College, Crawfordsville, Indiana

-- U.S. Political corruption and Auditing, (with Manoj Kulchania, and Jared Smith), 2020, Accounting Review (forthcoming)
+- US political corruption and audit fees, (with Manoj Kulchania, and Jared Smith), 2020, Accounting Review (forthcoming)

-- On Accounting's 21st Century Challenge: Evidence on the Relation between Intangible Assets and Audit Fees, (with Sudip Datta and Manoj Kulchania), 2019, Review of Quantitative Finance and Accounting (forthcoming)
+- On Accounting's 21st Century Challenge: Evidence on the Relation between Intangible Assets and Audit Fees, (with Sudip Datta and Manoj Kulchania), 2019, Review of Quantitative Finance and Accounting 55(1),123 -162.

 - Financial reports and social capital, 2019, Journal of Business Ethics 155(2), 567-596.